Table of Contents

 Acute hepatitis B: No specific treatment.
 Care is aimed at maintaining comfort and adequate nutritional balance, including replacement of fluids lost from vomiting and diarrhea.

 Chronic hepatitis B: Oral antiviral medicines are given.
-Treatment can slow the progression of cirrhosis, reduce incidence of liver cancer and improve long term survival.
+Treatment can slow the progression of cirrhosis, reduce incidence of the liver cancer and improve long term survival.

 Prevention of Hepatitis B